-With Actim PROM, the diagnosis can be made in a timely manner, so treatment can be decided early on to avoid any complications for the pregnant patient and the fetus.
+With Actim PROM, the diagnosis can be made in a timely manner, so treatment can be decided early on to avoid any complications for both the pregnant patient and the fetus.

-- Medical attention can be directed to the right patients. - Unnecessary use of medication and their side-effects can be avoided. - Unnecessary labor inductions can be minimized.

-- Avoidable hospital visits and patient transfers can be reduced. - Birth-givers' peace of mind is improved, limiting unnecessary anxiety and worries.
+- Medical attention can be directed to the right patients. - Unnecessary use of medication and their side effects can be avoided. - Avoidable hospital visits and patient transfers can be reduced. - Birth-givers' peace of mind is improved, limiting unnecessary anxiety and worries.